kaifczxc-lab/OCSSN/README.md

 Note that, the author doesn't know how to name this model correctly, so the name OCSSN is a tribute to the work that **inspired this project**

+---

+### Important Note (August 12, 2024)

+The value of the current work is unknown.
+The results in the version of the code with the shortcut fix degenerate into random guessing for all models.
+Section 3 describes the results of the version of the code without the shortcut fix.
+To put it more bluntly, this shortcut was found by chance using LogisticRegression from sklearn.linear_model, which makes it very difficult to say anything about it at this point.
+Even so, in theory, the model provides greater gains compared to others, and this remains an open question.
+The author will resolve and describe this open question.
+For now, as of 8/12/26, we are at this stage.
+At a minimum, I would like to say that the situation may change with possible changes to the model parameters (such as algebra in M), that is.
+What the author wants to say is that the work has not yet yielded an absolutely negative result.
+In my opinion, the "OCSSN class" can be modified in a huge number of ways, all of which have not yet been tested and have not been found

+---

 ## Table of Contents

 - [Section 0: Introduction](https://github.com/kaifczxc-lab/OCSSN/tree/SiritoriProjects#section-0--introduction-)